Ground states for the planar NLSE with a point defect as minimizers of the constrained energy: Further properties: proof of point (ii) of Theorems and

 \section{Further properties: proof of point (ii) of Theorems \ref{exchar-gs} and \ref{exchar-actmin}}

-In this section we address (ii) of both Theorem \ref{exchar-gs} and Theorem \ref{exchar-actmin}, that is the features of $\delta$-NLS ground states and $\delta$-NLS action minimizers.
-However, we basically work on Theorem \ref{exchar-actmin} since, by Lemma \ref{chargs}, this implies the result for Theorem \ref{exchar-gs}.
+In this section we prove point (ii) in Theorem \ref{exchar-gs} and Theorem \ref{exchar-actmin}, that concern the features of $\delta$-NLS ground states and $\delta$-NLS action minimizers.
+We point out that, by Lemma \ref{chargs}, proving Theorem \ref{exchar-actmin} implies the conclusion of Theorem \ref{exchar-gs}.

+Before proving (ii) of Theorem \ref{exchar-actmin}, let us give an informal description of the strategy.
+First, we establish that ground states minimize the functional $Q_\omega$ defined in \eqref{Qomega} on the constraint